sagarmanchanda/Work-Flow-Automation/README.md

 ``` php
 $newform = new WFA\FormBuilder\Form();
 ```

+# Dependencies

+All dependencies are listed in the [DEPENDENCIES](DEPENDENCIES.md) file.

 # Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.